tork-a/cis_camera/doc/QuickStart_Prototype-May2019.md

 ## Connecting Camera

-Please connect the camera to the USB 3.0 port of your Ubuntu PC.
+1. Connect the camera to the USB 3.0 port of your Ubuntu PC
+1. Connect the external power source to the camera and turn it on

 ## Launching Software